Harris Brothers: World Championship Wrestling (1999–2001)

-Late career (2001-2005)
+Late career (2001–2005)

 In November and December 2001, Don and Ron Harris took part in the All Japan Pro Wrestling World's Strongest Tag Determination League 2001, an eight-team tag tournament.
 They defeated The Varsity Club (Mike Rotunda and Steve Williams) before losing to Mitsuya Nagai and Toshiaki Kawada in the tournament semi-finals.

 In June 2002, the Harris Brothers were hired by the upstart Total Nonstop Action Wrestling (TNA) promotion, joined Vince Russo's Sports Entertainment Xtreme faction in December 2002, and remained with the stable until it disbanded in mid-2003.

 On July 19, 2003, Ron Harris appeared in Harley Race's World League Wrestling promotion, and, in a match refereed by Ricky Steamboat, won the WLW Heavyweight Championship by defeating Ron Powers (he was substituting for Trevor Rhodes, who had been injured earlier that evening).
-He lost the title on September 12, 2003 to Takeshi Morishima in a Tokyo title defence in the Nippon Budokan promoted by the Pro Wrestling Noah promotion.
+He lost the title on September 12, 2003, to Takeshi Morishima in a Tokyo title defence in the Nippon Budokan promoted by the Pro Wrestling Noah promotion.

 In late 2003, Ron Harris began working for wrestler and burgeoning rap artist Randy Savage as a tour manager.
 The Harris Brothers were reunited in November 2004 when Savage debuted in TNA and, following a backstage altercation with his rival Hulk Hogan, requested that he be accompanied by two bodyguards at all times.
 The job was given to Ron Harris and Savage's tour bodyguard, Brian Adams.
 Savage had his final match in the promotion in a 6-man tag team match with Jeff Hardy and AJ Styles in a victory over Jeff Jarrett, Kevin Nash and Scott Hall on December 5, 2004, then immediately left the company, but the Harris Brothers were retained to act as road agents.
 In March 2005, the Harris Brothers reappeared onscreen as "The Disciples of Destruction", two bikers as a nod to their previous WWF gimmick.
 They were managed by Traci Brooks and had three final victories, one over Buck Quartermain and Lex Lovett, one over Trinity's team Phi Delta Slam and one over the team of Cassidy Riley and Shark Boy.

 Retirement

 Don Harris effectively retired from the ring in 2005, and began working backstage with TNA as production manager.
-In the same year, Ron Harris retired from professional wrestling and began working for the Christian music label Beach Street Records.
+In the same year, Ron Harris retired from professional wrestling and began working for the Christian music record label Beach Street Records.
 In 2007 Ron, Don and Frank Miller formed the Nashville-based management company O-Seven Artist Management.

 They work for Aroluxe, a marketing and production company.
 In January 2016, TNA hired Aroluxe to pay for its TV tapings.